 - creating time awareness

-- prioritizing manageable work environment and healthy sleep routine.
+- prioritizing a manageable work environment and healthy sleep routine.

-Since poor time management can cause poor performance and avoidable stress, it is important to reshape your time management skillset with regard of new realities that include working from home, taking extra measures in observing safety rules and adopting to restrictions on physical proximity.
+Since poor time management can cause poor performance and avoidable stress, it is important to reshape your time management skillset with regard of new realities that include working from home, taking extra measures in observing safety rules, and adopting restrictions on physical proximity.